Honorary title (academic): Honorary professor

-In China, top universities like Fudan University, Tsinghua University and Peking University have awarded Honorary Professorships.
-Recent recipients include Prof. Peter Bruce from Oxford, Prof. Reinhart Poprawe from Aachen Germany and Professor Thomas Sargent, Nobel Memorial Prize winner in Economics in 2011.
+In China, top universities like Fudan University, Tsinghua University and Peking University have awarded honorary professorships.
+Recent recipients include Peter Bruce from Oxford, Reinhart Poprawe from Aachen Germany, Thomas Sargent and Anwar Ibrahim.

-In Australia, Australian Catholic University (ACU), University of Queensland, RMIT, University of Western Australia, University of Wollongong, University of Canberra and Macquarie University all allow the appointment of honorary professors.
+In Australia, Australian Catholic University, University of Queensland, RMIT, University of Western Australia, University of Wollongong, University of Canberra and Macquarie University all allow the appointment of honorary professors.